AlexRogalskiy/gradle-java-sample/README.md

 [![alt tag](http://pylonsproject.org/img/logo-jetbrains.png)](https://www.jetbrains.com/)

-_gradle-java-sample_ Team would like inform that JetBrains is helping by provided IDE to develop the application.
+_gradle-java-sample_ Team would like inform that **JetBrains** is helping by provided IDE to develop the application.
 Thanks to its support program for an Open Source projects!

 [![Edit with Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/AlexRogalskiy/gradle-java-sample)

-_gradle-java-sample_ has experimental support for Gitpod, a pre-configured development environment that runs in your browser.
+_gradle-java-sample_ has experimental support for **Gitpod**, a pre-configured development environment that runs in your browser.
 To use Gitpod, click the button below and sign in with GitHub.
 Gitpod also offers a browser add-on, though it is not required.

 ## 📝 _Versioning_